Fresno State vs. San Jose State NCAA Football Odds, Plays and Insights | November 25, 2021

 - San Jose State is 5-6-0 against the spread this season.

-- The Spartans have been underdogs by 7.5 points or more three times this season and have covered the spread twice.
+- The Spartans have been underdogs by 7.5 points or more three times this year and have covered the spread twice.

-- San Jose State's games this season have eclipsed the over/under six times in 11 opportunities (54.5%).
+- San Jose State's games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).

-- In games that San Jose State amasses over 344.3 yards, the team is 5-2 against the spread and 4-3 overall.
+- San Jose State is 5-2 against the spread and 4-3 overall when the team churns out more than 344.3 yards.

-- This year the Spartans have turned the ball over 21 times, one more than the Bulldogs' takeaways (20).
+- The Spartans have turned the ball over one more time (21 total) than the Bulldogs have forced a turnover (20) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.